3VL: Using Trees to Improve Vision-Language Models' Interpretability: The ( ) model

 To further diminish zero-shot forgetting, we also employ LoRA \cite{hu2022lora}, following the work of \cite{doveh2023teaching} and train only the LoRA adapters while the base CLIP model parameters remain frozen.

 \textbf{Training Details.} We finetune OpenAI CLIP \cite{clip} ViT-B/32 \cite{dosovitskiyimage} with rank=1 LoRA adapters on the training set of MS-COCO \cite{lin2014microsoft} for 12 epochs.
-We use AdamW optimizer with learning rate $3e-6$ and weight decay $0.1$ and train with a batch size of 64 on a single GeForce RTX 2080 Ti NVIDIA GPU.
-We performed a hyperparameter sweep and chose final parameters and number of epochs based on MS-COCO validation set.
+We use an AdamW optimizer with a learning rate of $3e-6$ and weight decay $0.1$ and train with a batch size of 64 on a single GeForce RTX 2080 Ti NVIDIA GPU.
+We performed a hyperparameter sweep and chose the final parameters and the number of epochs based on the MS-COCO validation set.